miuramo/ReviewHub/README.md

-## ConfmanEx
+## ReviewHub

-ConfmanEx is a paper submission and peer review system developed using Laravel.
+ReviewHub is a journal paper submission and peer review system developed using Laravel.

-Paper authors can upload PDF files, video files, and image files related to paper submission.